Devenet/AdventCalendar/README.md

 —

-Special thanks to [@fscholdei](https://github.com/fscholdei) for the German translation.
+Special thanks to
+- [@fscholdei](https://github.com/fscholdei) for the German translation
+- [@Thaoh](https://github.com/Thaoh) for the Norwegian translation and the URL custom background feature